MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-azimuth-function.md

-description: Learn how to use the geo_azimuth() function to calculate the angle between the true north and a line on Earth. ms.reviewer: mbrichko ms.topic: reference ms.date: 01/05/2024
+description: Learn how to use the geo_azimuth() function to calculate the angle between the true north and a line on Earth. ms.reviewer: mbrichko ms.topic: reference ms.date: 04/01/2024
 ---
 # geo_azimuth()

-Calculates clockwise angle in radians between the line from point1 to true north and a line from point1 to point2 on Earth.
+Calculates clockwise (CW) angle in radians between the line from point1 to true north and a line from point1 to point2 on Earth.

 ## Syntax